Texas A&M Aggies baseball: History

-The early years (1894–1958)
+The early years (1879–1958)

-Texas A&M played its first baseball game in 1894.
-No games were recorded from 1895 to 1903.
+Baseball is among the first organized sports played at Texas A&M, and what was then A&M College of Texas fielded its first club in 1879.
+The first games were played between members of Company A and Company B of the Corps of Cadets.
+It's not surprising baseball started so early, considering that Texas A&M and Major League Baseball were both founded in 1876, and it was one of America's most popular sports of the period.
+The team played many of its earliest games against Galveston, Bryan, Baylor, Navasota, and Calvert.
+Games were limited by what town could be reached by train or horse.
+Most of the teams didn't have uniforms or even a real field.
+The same train tracks that run by Olsen Field today used to carry the team to its games.
+By 1907, the Cincinnati Reds had stopped off in College Station and beat A&M 9–0, scoring all 9 runs in the third inning, when, "our boys went to pieces."
 Seventeen head coaches led A&M baseball from 1904 to 1958, including football coaches Charley Moran, Dana X. Bible, and Homer Norton.
 During this period, A&M finished with a 626–469–27 record (.572 winning percentage), claimed seven Southwest Conference titles, and made their first trip to the College World Series in 1951.
-In 1951, led by Beau Bell, the Aggies won a three-game series in the District VI Playoffs over Arizona and advanced to the College World Series.
-In the 1951 College World Series, Texas A&M defeated Ohio State 3–2 in a first round elimination game to give the Aggies their first College World Series win.
+In 1951, led by Beau Bell, the Aggies won a three-game series in the District VI playoffs over Arizona and advanced to the College World Series.
+In the 1951 College World Series, Texas A&M defeated Ohio State 3–2 in a lower first-round elimination game to give the Aggies their first College World Series win.

 Tom Chandler era (1959–1984)

 Tom Chandler came to Texas A&M as an assistant to head coach Beau Bell in 1958.
 He took over as head coach in 1959 and immediately won the Southwest Conference championship in his first year.
-Over the next 25 years at the helm, Chandler led the Aggies to 4 more conference championships, 8 NCAA postseasons, and an appearance in the 1964 College World Series.
+Over the next 25 years at the helm, Chandler led the Aggies to four more conference championships, eight NCAA postseasons, and an appearance in the 1964 College World Series.
 His teams finished 660–329–10 (.667 winning percentage).
 Chandler was honored for his accomplishments by being inducted into the American Association of Baseball Coaches Hall of Fame.
-His jersey is now displayed on the left field wall at Olsen Field in recognition of his contributions.
+His jersey is now displayed on the left-field wall at Olsen Field in recognition of his contributions.
 Tom Chandler was born on March 19, 1925, in Greenville, Texas.
 He attended Dallas public schools and graduated from Adamson High School in 1943.
 He then attended Arkansas A&M for two years in the Marine V-12 program.
 In 1946, he graduated from the Marine Corps Officers School.
-He served as a member of the Marine Corps Honor Guard that presented the colors at the funeral of President Franklin D. Roosevelt in April of 1945.
+He served as a member of the Marine Corps Honor Guard that presented the colors at the funeral of President Franklin D. Roosevelt in April 1945.